| Sonic X

 In issue #23, Sonic meets the S.O.N.I.C.X. organization, and one of its members, Card Passer, mentions his unauthorized attack on Eggman, which, in the anime, took place at the same time Sonic and his friends were supposed to be returning to their world.
 Since no mention of Sonic trying to go home is ever made in the comic, it is presumed that, from #23 onward, the comic series stems off into a separate continuity from the anime.

-In the final issue (#40), Shadow and Metal Sonic appear, but are actually from the main Sonic comic series (having arrived through Chaos Control while fighting).
+In the final issue (#40), Shadow the Hedgehog and Metal Sonic appear, but are actually from the main Sonic comic series (having arrived through Chaos Control while fighting).
 Shadow encounters the Sonic of this world, and is slightly shocked to learn that he's presumed dead by everybody he meets (though readers get a brief glimpse of this world's Shadow in suspended animation).
 Metal Sonic, meanwhile, recognizes this world's Eggman for the Dr. Robotnik of its own and obeys him, despite Eggman never having seen such a robot in his life.
 Shadow and Metal Sonic eventually resume their fight and use Chaos Control to warp out of the world, (later appearing in the series' replacement, Sonic Universe) leaving Sonic and the others to resume their normal lives.

 - Sonic the Hedgehog: Sonic is the main protagonist in the comic book.
 He's the world's fastest hedgehog.
-Sonic loves to run, have adventures and foil Dr. Eggmans' schemes.
+Sonic loves to run, have adventures and foil Dr. Eggman's schemes.

-- Christopher Chris Thorndyke: Chris is a 12 year old boy and the main human protagonist, and Sonic's best human friend ever since he saved Sonic from drowning in his parent's swimming pool.
+- Christopher Chris Thorndyke: Chris is a 12-year-old boy and the main human protagonist, and Sonic's best human friend ever since he saved Sonic from drowning in his parent's swimming pool.
 Chris is exclusive to the Sonic X anime and comic, and does not appear in any of the Sonic the Hedgehog games.

-- Doctor Eggman: Dr. Eggman is the main antagonist in the comic book.
+- Dr. Eggman: Dr. Eggman is the main antagonist in the comic book.
 He has an IQ of 300, and considers himself as the world's greatest mind, of all time.
 Even though he is very intelligent, he's unable to defeat Sonic and his friends.
 A new trait not found in the Sonic X animated series is that Eggman is a master of disguise, frequently donning various costumes in his schemes.
 Though they usually do little to conceal his identity, the characters in the comic are fooled by his disguises most of the time.
 In Sonic X, Doctor Eggman also shows some expertise at wrestling.

 - Miles "Tails" Prower: Tails is a young fox who often helps Sonic out on his adventures.
 He's also Sonic's best friend and is always ready to fight all mechanical menaces that the evil genius Dr. Eggman builds to destroy.